geerlingguy/kubernetes-101/episode-08/README.md

 > "Wax on.
 Wax off."

-Just like [Mr. Miyagi in The Karate Kid](https://www.imdb.com/title/tt0087538/characters/nm0001552), I like to teach the less on that you build a foundation for advanced usage of complex tools like Kubernetes by starting small, focusing on a first step, perfecting your knowledge of that step, then moving on.
+Just like [Mr. Miyagi in The Karate Kid](https://www.imdb.com/title/tt0087538/characters/nm0001552), I like to teach the lesson that you build a foundation for advanced usage of complex tools like Kubernetes by starting small, focusing on a first step, perfecting your knowledge of that step, then moving on.

 So start learning little things, with great constraints.
 In Kubernetes, you quickly learn lessons that will pay back in spades later: